-Wisdom teeth can even become infected which can quickly turn into a dental emergency.
+Wisdom teeth can become infected which can quickly turn into a dental emergency.
 In fact, infected wisdom teeth are one of the most common emergency situations we see at our office.

-For some, wisdom teeth come in without complications, there’s enough room for them, and the teeth never have to be pulled.
+For some, wisdom teeth come in without complications, there is enough room for them, and the teeth never have to be pulled.
 But for the majority of people, wisdom teeth will need to be extracted because they become abscessed (which can cause severe pain), they become impacted, and/or they come in at an odd angle (e.g. horizontally, not vertically).

 We can perform all types of tooth extractions, including wisdom teeth extractions and we often use sedation for the procedures.